-The Co-Op began as a community meeting where the question was asked, "Will this village support a grocery store?".
+The Co-Op began at a community meeting where the question was asked, "Will this village support a grocery store?".
 A board of directors was formed at that meeting, a farmers market was established and in 2 years with lots of help from lots of people, the answer became YES, we can and will support a store.

-The Co-Op now occupies more than twice the space it did in 2005, employs 7 people, provides a consistent outlet for numerous local farmers and vendors as well as national brand staples and specialty items.
+The Co-Op now occupies more than twice the space it did in 2005, employs several people, provides a consistent outlet for numerous local farmers and vendors as well as national brand staples and specialty items.
 The Co-Op is also the most favored centrally located "hangout" in town.

 Our building has been a store for the Dixon area since the 30's.
 First as Zellers , and then as Lebeo's and then Zellers again in the 90's.
 The Embudo Valley Library purchased the building in 2002 and they now lease it to the Co-Op.

 The Dixon Cooperative Market is governed by the 7 Cooperative principles: